sailscastshq/boring-stack/CONTRIBUTING.md

 To ensure a smooth review process, please follow these guidelines:
 - Fork (https://help.github.com/articles/fork-a-repo) the repository into your own account.
-- In your forked repository, create a new branch: `git checkout -b my-branch main`
+- In your forked repository, create a new branch: `git checkout -b my-branch develop`
 - Make your changes/fixes.
 - Commit your code with a good commit message [using "Conventionalcommits"](https://www.conventionalcommits.org/en/v1.0.0/).
 - Push your branch to GitHub: `git push origin my-branch`